tangowhisky37/CoderDojo/Pages/Hacking-Making-Tracks.md

 - Introduction to Computer Science through -
   - Coding in Scratch
+  - Coding using the BBC micro:bit
   - Google CS (Computer Science) First curriculum
   - Microsoft Computer Science curriculum using Minecraft
+- Robotics using Makeblock robotics kits
 - Python developing on the Raspberry Pi
 - Minecraft gaming & development
 - Electronics fundamentals using